trulsthirud/gonzoscripts/README.md

 # gonzoscripts
-Collection of scripts for doubtful purposes
+Collection of scripts of doubtful value